scaceresg/devops-lamp-docker/README.md

 ## Docker Compose

-Once the elements were functioning  LAMP stack
+The final step was to deploy the LAMP stack by running `docker-compose up` and accessing the webpages via the `localhost`.